 The Absorber pile will be air cooled by a dedicated 25,000-CFM (cubic feet per minute) custom built air conditioning unit capable of removing heat and moisture.
-The supply air shall be at a temperature of 59°F+/-2°F and 12 grains +/- 2 grains of moisture per pound of dry air.
+The supply air will be at a temperature of 59°F+/-2°F and 12 grains +/- 2 grains of moisture per pound of dry air.
 The return air condition will be in the range of 90°-100°F and 30 grains of moisture per pound of dry air.
 The unit will utilize CHW and desiccant wheels for dehumidification, and bag-in/bag-out High Efficiency Particle Arrestor (HEPA) air filter systems.
 All materials of the unit that come in contact with the airstream or condensate will be resistant to corrosion from the radio-chemically induced nitric acid that is present in the air.
 The AHU will be constructed minimizing single points of failure.
 Ductwork to and from the absorber will be routed through passageways/ducts between the air handling room and the Absorber Hall.
 Duct materials will be welded steel pipe and welded steel plate constructed to Sheet Metal and Air Conditioning Contractors Association (SMACNA) 10 in water gage (wg) pressure class.

 Condensate from this system will contain tritium and have a slight level of nitric acid.
 The condensate will be captured and routed to a holding tank in the Absorber Hall.
-The holding tank shall have secondary containment and multiple pumps (n+1) for pumping the condensate to the Target Hall condensate holding tank.
-A secondary pump (manually controlled) shall be provided to pump condensate to a convenient valved location for barreling during beam-on operations.
+The holding tank will have a secondary containment and multiple pumps (n+1) for pumping the condensate to the Target Hall condensate holding tank.
+A secondary pump (manually controlled) will pump condensate to a convenient valved location for barreling during beam-on operations.
 All piping will be stainless steel or high pressure radiation resistant plastic pipe.
 All ground water intrusion will be contained and routed outside of this room to the main ground water drainage system.

 Electrical